LogtalkDotOrg/logtalk3/manuals/sources/userman/predicates.rst

 The ``0`` in the meta-predicate template tells us that the meta-argument is a goal that will be called by the meta-predicate.

-Some meta-predicates have meta-arguments which are not goals but :term:`closures <closure>`.
+Some meta-predicates have meta-arguments that are not goals but :term:`closures <closure>`.
 Logtalk supports the definition of meta-predicates that are called with closures instead of goals as long as the definition uses the :ref:`methods_call_N` built-in predicate to call the closure with the